TeamHeka/medkit/docs/user_guide/provenance.md

 Provenance tracing is still under development and may be changed in the future.
 ```

-One of the main features of medkit is its the tracing of provenance information.
+One of the main features of medkit is the tracing of provenance information.
 When used, medkit is able to tell how each annotation was created, that is to
 say:
 - the operation that generated it;